yuhuinc/yuhui/stories/components/Dialog/Dialog.md

 - [DialogCentreScreen](#DialogCentreScreen)
 - [DialogFullScreen](#DialogFullScreen)

+**Gotchas**:

+- `reakit/Dialog` which this component uses, use css to hide the dialog content (class `"hidden"`).
+We instead, do not render the dialog content at all if it's hidden.
+This prevent pesky bugs that happens when components in dialog content relies on data that is only available when the dialog is open.

 **How it is built**

 - Dialogs are a mainly just a wrapper which is passed a styled child component.